Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: Simulation study

 The final two columns investigate the root mean square error (\textsc{rmse}) of the estimator and the bias's share of the \textsc{rmse}.
-As the full matching methods lead to both low bias and variance, they perform well on the \textsc{rmse}.
-Matching with replacement is 17\% worse than traditional full matching, but it is still considerably better than 1:1- and 1:2-matching.
+The full matching methods lead to both low bias and variance, so they perform well on the \textsc{rmse}.
+Matching with replacement produces a 17\% larger \textsc{rmse} compared to conventional full matching, but it is still considerably lower than matching without replacement.
 The bias to \textsc{rmse} ratio shows how accurate our inferences will be.
-In particular, if the systematic error (i.e., the bias) is a large part of the total error, variance estimators will not capture the uncertainty of the estimation and our conclusions will be misleading.
+In particular, if the systematic error is a large part of the total error, variance estimators will not capture the uncertainty of the estimation and our conclusions will be misleading.
 This measure is scale-free and is, therefore, not normalized.
-As expected, the \textsc{rmse} consists almost exclusively of bias in the unadjusted sample---any conclusions from such analyses are likely very misleading.
-1:1-matching and 1:2-matching result in only minor improvements.
+As expected, the \textsc{rmse} consists almost exclusively of bias in the unadjusted sample.
+Any conclusions from such analyses are likely misleading.
+Matching without replacement only produces minor improvements.
 In stark contrast, matching with replacement and full matching lead to large reductions in the ratio; the bias is only between 1\% and 4\% of the \textsc{rmse}.
 This ratio critically depends on the dimensionality of the covariate space \citep{Abadie2006}, but we expect a similar pattern to hold across settings.